ajitagupta/student-management-system/README.md

 ## Pattern: Tree-package-structure

-Packages should be cohesive collections of classes, some of which are visible only within the package.
+Packages should be cohesive collections of classes.
 That would minimize coupling between classes that should not be coupled because they pertain to different features.
-The package-by-layer approach, does not take advantage of package visibility modifiers, and packages in such a project have low cohesion and a high degree of coupling between packages.
+In the package-by-layer approach, packages have low cohesion and a high degree of coupling between packages.

 Our code follows common convention of organizing itself in different subpackages, each for a different layer: `dao, db, main, and pojo`, whereby `com.example` is the parent of them all.